apace7/local_volume_database/docs/source/usage.rst

-The tables can be directly loaded into jupyter notebooks without having to download the repository:
+The tables can be directly loaded into jupyter notebooks without having to download the repository from either the release page (recommend) or from the github:

 .. code-block:: python

   import astropy.table as table
+  ## release page
+  dsph_all = table.Table.read('https://github.com/apace7/local_volume_database/releases/download/v0.0.2/dwarf_all.csv')
+  ## latest github
-   dsph_mw = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_mw.csv')
+  dsph_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_all.csv')

-There is also a pdf document in release page summarizing the contents and properties of each combined table.
+There is also a pdf document in release page summarizing the contents and properties of each combined table (`pdf summary file <https://github.com/apace7/local_volume_database/releases/download/v0.0.2/lvdb_table.pdf>`_).

 Decription of tables